tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Spiritus, because of how it is obtained, and the historicity of its possessor's destruction, cannot be obtained at Character creation, or in play.

+<u>Melpominee is also restricted from Player possession at chargen, or in Play.</u>

 You may only invoke the "More Inhumane Vampires" mechanic on p85 of the Core if you start on a Path of Enlightenment.
 The Path of Honorable